Deformation quantisation for $(-2)$-shifted symplectic structures: Virtual fundamental classes from quantisations

-where $[X]_{BJ}$ is the Borisov--Joyce virtual fundamental class $[X_{dm}]_{\mathrm{virt}}$ of \cite[Corollary 3.19]{BorisovJoyce}. \end{corollary} \begin{proof} Observe that the dual vector bundles to $\sV$ and $\sE$ satisfy the conditions of \cite[Definition 3.6]{BorisovJoyce} (in terms of their notation, $\sE$ is given by algebraic sections of $E^*$, and $\sV$ is given by smooth sections of $(E^+)^*$); this relies on the observation that $\mathrm{Re}\, Q$ is positive definite on both $\sV$ and its $\mathrm{Re}\, Q$-orthogonal complement $i \sV$.
-Thus $X_{dm} := (X^0(\Cx), \sV, \phi) $ determines a Kuranishi neighbourhood of the form in \cite[3.16]{BorisovJoyce}, and $[X]_{BJ}$ is the associated class in Steenrod homology, or equivalently in ordinary homology as $\pi^0X(\Cx)$ is a Euclidean neighbourhood retract (cf. \cite[Corollary 3.19]{BorisovJoyce}).
+where $[X]_{BJ}$ is the Borisov--Joyce virtual fundamental class $[X_{\mathrm{dm}}]_{\mathrm{virt}}$ of \cite[Corollary 3.19]{BorisovJoyce}. \end{corollary} \begin{proof} Choose a real $\C^{\infty}$ vector bundle $\sV$ as in Remark \ref{sVrmk}, noting that it must be a special orthogonal bundle since $\det \sE \cong \sO_{X^0}$ by hypothesis.
+Observe that the dual vector bundles to $\sV$ and $\sE$ satisfy the conditions of \cite[Definition 3.6]{BorisovJoyce} (in terms of their notation, $\sE$ is given by algebraic sections of $E^*$, and $\sV$ is given by smooth sections of $(E^+)^*$); this relies on the observation that $\mathrm{Re}\, Q$ is positive definite on both $\sV$ and its $\mathrm{Re}\, Q$-orthogonal complement $i \sV$.
+Thus $X_{\mathrm{dm}} := (X^0(\Cx), \sV, \phi) $ determines a Kuranishi neighbourhood of the form in \cite[3.16]{BorisovJoyce}, and $[X]_{BJ}$ is the associated class in Steenrod homology, or equivalently in ordinary homology as $\pi^0X(\Cx)$ is a Euclidean neighbourhood retract (cf. \cite[Corollary 3.19]{BorisovJoyce}).

-In the equivalence \cite[Theorem 4.42]{joyceDmanIntro} between bordism and derived bordism classes, $X_{dm}$ corresponds to the class of the vanishing locus $Z$ of a generic section of $\sV$, and then $[X]_{BJ}=[Z]$ in Steenrod homology $\H_{\dim X}^{\mathrm{St}}(\pi^0X(\Cx),\Z)= \Lim_i \H_{\dim X}^{\mathrm{St}}(U_i,\Z)$, for a system of open neighbourhoods $U_i$ with $\pi^0X(\Cx) = \bigcap_i U_i$.
+In the equivalence \cite[Theorem 4.42]{joyceDmanIntro} between bordism and derived bordism classes, $X_{\mathrm{dm}}$ corresponds to the class of the vanishing locus $Z$ of a generic section of $\sV$, and then $[X]_{BJ}=[Z]$ in Steenrod homology $\H_{\dim X}^{\mathrm{St}}(\pi^0X(\Cx),\Z)= \Lim_i \H_{\dim X}^{\mathrm{St}}(U_i,\Z)$, for a system of open neighbourhoods $U_i$ with $\pi^0X(\Cx) = \bigcap_i U_i$.
 Now, by \cite[Proposition 12.8]{BottTu}, the class $[Z]$ is Poincar\'e dual to the Euler class, so $[Z\cap U_i]= e(\sV) \frown [U_i] \in \H_{\dim X}^{BM}(U_i, \Z)$.
-The result now follows from Proposition \ref{eulerprop} by taking limits. \end{proof}
+The result now follows from Proposition \ref{EulerPropNew} by taking limits. \end{proof}